Testing your app for accessibility (HTML)

 - Get familiar with the UI and explore the layout.

-- Navigate through the UI by using single finger flick gestures.
-Use left or right flicks to move between items, and up or down flicks to change the category of items being navigated.
+- Navigate through the UI by using single-finger swipe gestures.
+Use left or right swipes to move between items, and up or down swipes to change the category of items being navigated.
 Categories include all items, links, tables, headers, and so on.
-Navigating with single flick gestures is similar to navigating with Caps Lock + Arrow.
+Navigating with single-finger swipe gestures is similar to navigating with Caps Lock + Arrow.

 - Use tab gestures to navigate through focusable elements.
 A three-finger swipe to the right or left is the same as navigating with Tab and Shift + Tab.